gbrlambais/gbrlambais.github.io/_pages/about.md

 title: About
 ---

-Previously, I was a Marie Skłodowska-Curie Actions Postdoctoral Fellow at the University of Lisbon's Institute of Social Sciences (ICS) developing the [REGROWTH](https://cordis.europa.eu/project/id/101031282){:target="_blank"} project "How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth."
+Previously, I was a Marie Skłodowska-Curie Actions Postdoctoral Fellow at the University of Lisbon's Institute of Social Sciences (ICS) where I started the [REGROWTH](https://gbrlambais.github.io/regrowth) project "How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth."

 I have a doctoral degree in economics from the University of Brasilia, with a one-year period as visiting scholar (with field class credit) at Harvard University.
 My dissertation was selected as one of the best in the department in the last four-year period.